 There were 9 players with expired contracts: Jermaine O’Neal, Quentin Richardson, Udonis Haslem, Dorrell Wright, Yakhouba Diawara, Jamaal Magloire, Carlos Arroyo, Rafer Alston and Shavlik Randolph.
 They were all renounced and their cap holds removed.
 Each became an unrestricted free agent.

 There were 2 players with player options: Dwyane Wade and Joel Anthony had player options.
 Both opted out.
 The Heat did not renounce them, though, because they wanted to keep their Bird rights.
 Thus, their cap holds remained.

-These actions left Miami with only Chalmers, Michael Beasley, Daequan Cook and James Jones under contract, in addition to the cap holds for Wade and Anthony, what was to be a cap hold for its upcoming first round draft pick, and 5 roster charges:
+These actions left the Heat’s team salary reflecting the contracts of Beasley, Jones and Cook, the cap holds of Wade and Anthony, what was to be a cap hold for their upcoming first round draft pick, and 5 roster charges:

 The Heat then traded Daequan Cook and its No. 18 draft pick to the Oklahoma City Thunder in exchange for the No. 32 pick.
 First round draft picks carry a cap hold while second round picks do not, so with Miami receiving no incoming salary in return, they were able to shed $2,460,149 from their available 2010-11 cap space.